AlexaCRM/alexacrm.github.io/datapress/knowledge_base/devInfo/users/bound_user_details.md

     - DataPress
     - Retrieve
     - User Binding
-description: Master user binding retrieval in DataPress: Use PHP UserService to access current user information and linked CRM account details.
+description: Master user binding retrieval in DataPress.
+Use PHP UserService to access current user information and linked CRM account details.
 ---

 If you need to access information about the currently logged-in user in PHP.
 It can be easily done by using **UserService** class that has methods to return the current user information including the linked CRM record (if available).